Category - Events

 Set in 6 hectares of prime wine producing land, Domaine de la Citardiere lies 20 minutes south of Saumur.
 Easily reached from Paris in 4 hours, or Nantes international airport in an hour and a half, the vineyard is ideally placed to sample the region’s gastronomic and bibulous delights, as well as the rich history and charming towns of the surrounding area.
 La Citardiere will even supply Carlowrie’s own wines from 2022.

 We can sleep up to 14 people, the estate and pool are guaranteed private for your group to relax and enjoy our famous Carlowrie hospitality in warmer climes.
-Domaine de la Citardiere has produced wines for hundreds of years, and the vines are currently looked after by M Martin and his wife, who will be supplying the castle, and your guests with boutique organic Loire Valley wines.
+Domaine de la Citardiere has produced wines for hundreds of years, and the vines are currently looked after by Francois and Vanessa Martin who will be supplying the castle, and your guests with boutique organic Loire Valley wines.

 Opening June 2022, we look forward to welcoming you with a glass of our very own crémant and fine French cuisine.
 Ideal for honeymoons, family stays and parties.
 Please contact us on email@example.com with any questions or interest.